Reading, Thinking, and Writing

 Fiction and nonfiction books

 Each assignment will have a predetermined point value.
 Rubrics will be distributed to students in advance for major essays and assignments.
 Only students with a grade lower than 75% will receive a progress report at home mid-quarter.
-Grades are updated several times a week, so parents and students should check the MMS system regularly to watch for changes.
+Grades are updated several times a week, so parents and students should check the FOCUS system regularly to watch for changes.

 Each unit of study will be assessed through comprehension questions, tests, writing assignments, or projects.
 Students may also be assessed through quizzes and practice assignments, and My Access evaluations will be taken into consideration as part of the student's writing assessment.

 Students will sometimes be given work to do outside of class.
 This may be reading or written work.
 Students are responsible for completing this work in a timely manner.
 Failure to do so will affect student’s grade.
 Also, students should be reading an Accelerated Reader book at home when no other homework is assigned.